marcbadger/CarND-Behavioral-Cloning-P3/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

 [//]: # (Image References)

 [imageNormal]: ./examples/steering_angle_0p2.png "Example of center lane driving (steering angle 0.2)."
 [imageCropped]: ./examples/cropped_image.png "Image after cropping out irrelevant portions (e.g., trees and the car hood)."
-[imageOverfitting]: ./examples/training_and_validation_loss_without_dropout.gif "Without dropout, training loss is lower than validation loss, indicating overfitting."
+[imageOverfitting]: ./examples/training_and_validation_loss_without_dropout.png "Without dropout, training loss is lower than validation loss, indicating overfitting."
-[imageNotOverfitting]: ./examples/training_and_validation_loss.gif "With dropout, both training and validation loss continue to decrease."
+[imageNotOverfitting]: ./examples/training_and_validation_loss.png "With dropout, both training and validation loss continue to decrease."
-[imageReflected]: ./examples/reflected_image.gif "An image reflected about the vertical axis (reflected steering angle -0.2)."
+[imageReflected]: ./examples/reflected_image.png "An image reflected about the vertical axis (reflected steering angle -0.2)."
-[imageRecoveryTurn]: ./examples/recovery_image.gif "An image collected during a recovery turn (steering angle -0.53)."
+[imageRecoveryTurn]: ./examples/recovery_image.png "An image collected during a recovery turn (steering angle -0.53)."
 [imageDrivingGIF]: ./examples/video.gif "Performance on the challenge video"
+[imageUnsuccessful]: ./examples/unsuccessful_model.png "A simpler model with only two convolutional layers and maxpooling could not successfully complete the track."
+[imageSuccessful]: ./examples/successful_model.png "A convolutional neural network based on NVIDIA's PilotNet successfully completed the track."

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.